wighawag/hardhat-deploy/README.md

 `live` : this is not used internally but is useful to perform action on a network whether it is a live network (rinkeby, mainnet, etc) or a temporary one (localhost, buidlerevm).
 The default is true (except for localhost and buidlerevm where the default is false).

-`saveDeployment`: this tell whether buidler-deploy should save the deployments to disk or not.
+`saveDeployments`: this tell whether buidler-deploy should save the deployments to disk or not.
 Default to true.

 `tags`: network can have tags to represent them.
 The config is an array and at runtime the bre.network.tags is an object whose fields (the tags) are set to true.